pact-foundation/pact-plugins/plugins/protobuf/README.md

 ## Installing the plugin

 The plugin bundle and [manifest file pact-plugin.json](pact-plugin.json) need to be unpacked/copied into the `$HOME/.pact/plugins/protobuf-0.0.0` directory.
+You can download the bundle and manifest from the release for the plugin.

-There is a Gradle task `installLocal` to do that.
+There is also a Gradle task `installLocal` that will build the plugin and unpack it into the installation directory.

 ## Example Projects